Max Green (musician): Falling in Reverse (2014)

-Violent New Breed (2013–present)
+Violent New Breed (2013–2023)

 In 2013 before rejoining Escape the Fate, Max formed a band called Violent New Breed and released 2 demo tracks titled "Here We Are" and "Freight Train".

 After parting ways with Escape the Fate and a short stint with Falling in Reverse in 2014, Green began Violent New Breed the following year.
 Shortly after its launch, he gave a preview of the new project with several demos including "Only the Strong Survive", "Casket Dream" and "Devil’s Deal".

 In 2016, Violent New Breed set out on their first tour as well as issuing their debut six-song self-titled EP with Green as vocalist and rhythm guitarist, Mikey Alfero as lead guitarist, Brent Ashley as bassist and Glenn Crain as drummer.

 After a period of time off, the group announced this May that they would be returning with an entirely new lineup.
-Green as bassist/backing vocalist, Sean Russell as vocalis/lead guitarist, Shawn McGhee as rhythm guitarist and Charlie Nicholson as Drummer.
+Green as bassist/backing vocalist, Sean Russell as vocalist/lead guitarist, Shawn McGhee as rhythm guitarist and Charlie Nicholson as Drummer.

 The band marked their comeback by recruiting Light the Torch vocalist Howard Jones for “Bury Me” their first single off Bad Reputation.